Enichan/OPBinaryLib/README.md

 The OPB2WAV converter serves as a fully documented sample for reading an OPB file, generating audio via an OPL chip emulator, and storing that as a WAV file.

+## How does OPBinaryLib reduce size

+There are two main approaches to reducing the size of a stream of OPL3 commands that OPBinaryLib uses.

+The first is a simple change that can be made because commands are stored in chunks, with each chunk of commands taking place at the same time.
+OPL commands typically store the register to write to as a 16-bit integer, with 0x00XX for the first 9 channels and 0x01XX for the final 9 channels.
+OPB instead stores a count of low (0x00XX) and high (0x01XX) register commands with each chunk, which means that each individual command only needs to store the low 8-bits of its register, which saves 1 byte per command, which means commands are 1/3rd the size.

+The second approach involves a bank of "instruments".
+An instrument in OPB terms is a set of 9 properties: feedback/connection, and the characteristic, attack/decay, sustain/release, and wave select properties for both the modulator and carrier.
+Setting all of these properties using regular commands would take up a whopping 27 bytes of storage.
+For each chunk of commands OPBinaryLib detects commands to set these properties for a single channel, and aggregates them into a single instrument which is stored near the start of an OPB file.
+Then to set the instrument for a channel, OPBinaryLib encodes a single special command (special commands use the unused 0xD0 through 0xDF registers) which is between 4 and 9 bytes long that specifies the instrument to use and which of its properties to set.

+Because only a subset of properties for an instrument can be set, a partial match can still use an existing instrument.
+Additionally, because setting an instrument's properties will often be accompanied by carrier and modulator levels (aka volume) these can optionally be encoded in the command, which saves additional bytes.
+Finally, because setting these properties often comes before a note command, there's another special command which sets the instrument and takes the note and frequency data, saving yet another 4 bytes.

+There are some additional, though somewhat less potent strategies employed to reduce size.
+One is the "combined note" special command which combines the note and frequency commands into one 3 byte command, saving 1 byte over performing them separately.
+Finally values larger than a single byte (elapsed time, instrument indices, command counts) outside the header are encoded using a variable length integer, so low values (below 128) need only 1 byte of storage instead of 2 or 4.

 ## Projects that support OPB files

 - [dos-like](https://github.com/mattiasgustavsson/dos-like) (C): dos-like is a programming library/framework, kind of like a tiny game engine, for writing games and programs with a similar feel to MS-DOS productions from the early 90s